sparksp/lt-osp/content/skill/cursing-word.md

 prerequisites: []
 requirements: ["Lammie, Loresheet"]
 ---
-A creature with the Cursing Word may inflict a curse on a target - the process may be a rite, action, vocal or effect.
+A creature with the Cursing Word may inflict a specific curse or selection of curses on a target (the process may be a rite, action, vocal or effect).